-The buffered bike lane concept does not require bicyclists to transition across the couplet at the northerly (15th Street) and southerly (2nd Street) termini points compared to the two-way separated bike lane concept.
-This makes the option more attractive for people biking through the corridor and reduces challenges and costs associating with transitioning people biking across the couplet.
+The buffered bike lane concept does not require bicyclists to transition across the couplet at the northerly (15th Street) and southerly (2nd Street) terminus points compared to the two-way separated bike lane concept.
+This makes the option more attractive for people biking through the corridor and reduces challenges and costs associated with transitioning people biking across the couplet.

-CONCEPT 3A: NEIGHBORHOOD GREEN-WAY ON DAVIS STREET
+CONCEPT 3A: NEIGHBORHOOD GREENWAY ON DAVIS STREET

-Another inexpensive option, this parallel route option offers a low stress experience for people walking and biking due to lower traffic volumes and speeds.
-It is comfortable for users of all ages and abilities, provides wayfinding signage, traffic calming features, and utilizes a signalized crossing of 3rd Street.
+Another inexpensive option, this parallel route offers a low-stress experience for people walking and biking due to lower traffic volumes and speeds.
+It is comfortable for users of all ages and abilities, provides wayfinding signage and traffic calming features, and uses a signalized crossing of 3rd Street.

-This option does not provide as direct of access to businesses along OR 99W and may not be as attractive for confident people biking who prioritize speed over comfort.
+This option offers less-direct access to businesses along OR 99W and may not be as attractive for confident people biking who prioritize speed over comfort.

-CONCEPT 3B: NEIGHBORHOOD GREEN-WAY ON EVANS STREET
+CONCEPT 3B: NEIGHBORHOOD GREENWAY ON EVANS STREET

-Another inexpensive and comfortable for users of all ages and abilities, this parallel route option is similar to Concept 3A but has some challenges based on the higher volumes and speeds along the northern segment of Evans Street and the lack of a signalized crossing at 3rd Street.
-Traffic calming efforts would need to be more substantial to create a lower stress environment for people walking and biking.
+Another inexpensive and comfortable option for users of all ages and abilities, this parallel route is similar to Concept 3A but presents some challenges based on the higher volumes and speeds along the northern segment of Evans Street and the lack of a signalized crossing at 3rd Street.
+Traffic calming efforts would need to be more substantial to create a lower-stress environment for people walking and biking.